ehultee/climdyn-labs/README.md

 # climdyn-labs
-This repository will share labs and other computational tools for GEOL0202 at Middlebury College.
+This repository will share labs and other computational tools for ECSC0202 (formerly GEOL0202) at Middlebury College.

 ## First time user instructions